 WHERE a = x AND b = y, or queries using

-WHERE a = x only, but will not be used by a query using
+WHERE a = x only, but aren’t used by a query using

 B-Tree index entries are sorted in ascending order by default.
-In some cases it makes sense to supply a different sort order for an index.
+In some cases, it makes sense to supply a different sort order for an index.
 Take the case when you’re showing a paginated list of articles, sorted by most recent published first.
-We may have a
+We can have a

 published_at column on our